boxcartenant/Bible_Tagger/README.md

 - History smart replace
     - Clicking a single verse, adding or deleting a tag or editing a note, then shift-clicking another verse keeps both. eg. Genesis 1:1 -> Genesis 1:1-5
     - Clicking a single, not doing anything with it and then shift-clicking another replaces it in the history.
 Only Genesis 1:1-5 should be in history
-- if using my scraper format, show footnotes and cross references

 # Getting Started